FreeCAD/FreeCAD/src/Mod/Forms/README.md

 The implementation lives in `Forms/tmesh.py`; topology edits return a new, validated mesh so document transactions never observe a partial edit.

-The evaluator direction is Dyadic T-mesh Subdivision (Kovacs, Bisceglio and Zorin, ACM TOG 2015, DOI 10.1145/2766972).
-It extends Catmull-Clark to local T-junctions, agrees with analysis-suitable T-splines on regular regions, and supports extraordinary vertices needed by closed Forms.
-A Python reference evaluator comes first for conformance tests; once its masks and BRep patch mapping are stable, only the numerical evaluator moves to a localized native Forms target.
-UI, persistence, topology commands, transactions, and selection mapping remain Python.
+The current evaluator is nested **uniform Catmull-Clark refinement with hierarchical control overrides**.
+It is not a locally adaptive Dyadic T-mesh Subdivision implementation.
+Logical editing is local, but evaluation cost grows with the deepest level across the whole base cage.
+Seeding, fitting and motion preview enforce a 250,000-sample-face budget before refinement; fitted root grids are limited to 129 samples per side.
+An edit exceeding these limits is rejected before its properties are written.
+Adaptive evaluation remains future work, rather than a claimed capability of the current Python implementation.

-`TMeshData` persists that mesh; `LocalControlPoints` is its editable FreeCAD vector view, while old `LocalEdgeInserts` documents migrate when next edited.
+`TMeshData` version 3 persists that mesh and evaluator parameter locations independently of selectable leaf boundaries (versions 1 and 2 still load); `LocalControlPoints` is its editable FreeCAD vector view, while old `LocalEdgeInserts` documents migrate when next edited.
 Controls are evaluated on nested uniform Catmull-Clark levels.
 One fitted root surface is retained per original cage face, and every logical leaf is an exact